 If you don’t feel like printing, marking, and scanning, you can do something similar via computer.
 Take your PDF and draw a black box in Acrobat Reader or Mac’s Preview or any similar PDF reader.
 After you do that, take a screenshot of your document.
 The resulting image is just that—an image—and therefore can’t be manipulated in Word or any other program.
 The problem with these two methods is that you are left with a document that isn’t searchable or conducive to redlining or commenting.

-Bottom line: If you are in the type of practice that requires a good deal of document redacting, it is probably best to invest in a dedicated program, even though there will be some sticker shock.
+Bottom line: If you are in the type of practice that requires a good deal of document redacting, it is probably best to invest in a dedicated program that ensures the data you’ve redacted is actually gone.
+The price will be worth the peace of mind.